ministryotech/Umbraco.Pylon/README.md

 public interface ICorporatePartnerBuilder : IDocumentTypeFactory<ICorporatePartner>
 { }

-public class CorporatePartnerBuilder : DocumentTypeFactoryBase<CorporatePartner, ICorporatePartner>, ICorporatePartnerBuilder {
+public class CorporatePartnerBuilder : DocumentTypeFactory<CorporatePartner, ICorporatePartner>, ICorporatePartnerBuilder {
     /// <summary>
     /// Initializes a new instance of the <see cref="CorporatePartnerBuilder" /> class.